Coding-Polaris/collidr/DEVELOPMENT.md

 I've found it helpful throughout my career to have the table I'm looking at available at a glance in the model file.

 The annotate gem accomplishes this nicely and can be configured to fire automatically with every migration.
 I added this at this point to make the way forward a bit more painless.

+# Avoiding coupling

+After creating Users and ActivityItem, and also realizing I wanted to keep a tight record of everything users do, I realized it would be both unwieldy and bad practice to have User call some kind of logger and ActivityItem directly every time a relevant event occurred.

+"Who asked?" is a meme, but in this case there's an answer: "whoever's listening."
+I'll want ActivityItem and my Logger to be listening for events that they are intended to record, like when a user signs up, averages their rating at or above 4 stars, or publishes something on GitHub.